Glossary of Common Terms Found in Marijuana, Cannabis Science, and the Study of Cannabinoids

 An abnormal growth that is not life-threatening.

-Cannabis rolled into cigar paper, which is made from tobacco.
+Cannabis is rolled into cigar paper, which is made from tobacco.

 A filtration device (usually water or ice as the filter) most often used for smoking cannabis.

-A major phytocannabinoid with lots of potential health benefits, and for most people none of the psychoactive effects.
-Accounts for up to 40% of the cannabis plant’s extracts, and after THC is the cannabinoid often found in largest amounts.
-Also seems to “balance out” the effects of THC, reducing its negative side-effects.
+A major phytocannabinoid with lots of potential health benefits, and for most people, none of the psychoactive effects.
+It accounts for up to 40% of the cannabis plant’s extracts, and THC is the cannabinoid often found in the most significant amounts.
+It also seems to “balance out” the effects of THC, reducing its adverse side effects.

 A chemical compound that acts on cannabinoid receptors.
-Cannabinoids can refer to phytocannabinoids (from the plant, usually but not necessarily always the cannabis plant) and endocannabinoids (cannabinoids produced naturally by the human body).
+Cannabinoids refer to phytocannabinoids (from the plant, usually but not necessarily the cannabis plant) and endocannabinoids (cannabinoids produced naturally by the human body).